 In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

-In summer the town’s beach is a blissful spot to kick back by Long Island Sound, with a great little seafood restaurant just behind.
+In summer the town’s beach is a blissful spot to kick back by Long Island Sound.
+I’m a big fan of the great little seafood restaurant, conveniently located just behind.

-The Shore Line Trolley Museum, the oldest of its kind in the country is a major tourist draw at this time of year, with vintage streetcars from across the country to ride.
+The Shore Line Trolley Museum, the oldest of its kind in the country, is a major tourist draw at this time of year.
+There are vintage streetcars from across the country to ride here.

-East Haven has deep Italian-American roots, clear from the many great places to eat, and the distinctive local pizza style, “apizza” which is close to its Neapolitan ancestor.
+East Haven has deep Italian-American roots, clear from the many great places to eat.
+The distinctive local pizza style, “apizza” has helped make New Haven a big food destination.

 Let’s explore the best things to do in East Haven: